Google litigation

-Google has been involved in multiple lawsuits over issues such as privacy, advertising, intellectual property and various Google services such as Google Books and YouTube.
-The company's legal department expanded from one to nearly 100 lawyers in the first five years of business, and by 2014 had grown to around 400 lawyers.
-Google's Chief Legal Officer is Senior Vice President of Corporate Development David Drummond.
+Google has been involved in multiple lawsuits over issues such as privacy, advertising, intellectual property and various Google services such as Google Books, YouTube, and Google Images.
+Google was found to have violated anti-trust law with its monopolization of the internet search and advertising market.

+The FTC's largest civil penalty was for a case in which the United States showed that Google violated its own privacy policy and previous FTC orders by putting HTTP cookies in the Safari web browser despite privacy assurances.
+In other cases Google Ads had allowed any advertiser to bind their ads to competitor's trademarks.
+This practice may have violated trademark law, but was settled without a clear judgement.
+Google also had to defend its trademark over Google following the adoption of google as a verb.
+The company has defended itself in law suits alleging it discriminates against white and Asian men during hiring and against women at work.

+Google's development of Android was challenged by Oracle's intellectual property claims but was found to be fair use.
+The Google Play store has been challenged by parents and app makers for fees it charges on in-app purchases.

 Privacy

 United States v.
 Google Inc.

-United States vs. Google Inc. is a case in which the United States District Court for the Northern District of California approved a stipulated order for a permanent injunction and a $22.5 million civil penalty judgment, the largest civil penalty the Federal Trade Commission (FTC) has ever historically won.
+United States vs. Google Inc. is a case in which the United States District Court for the Northern District of California approved a stipulated order for a permanent injunction and a $22.5 million civil penalty judgment, the largest civil penalty the Federal Trade Commission (FTC) had ever won.
 The FTC and Google consented to the entry of the stipulated order to resolve the dispute which arose from Google's violation of its privacy policy.
 In this case, the FTC found Google liable for misrepresenting "privacy assurances to users of Apple's Safari Internet browser".
 It was reached after the FTC considered that through the placement of advertising tracking cookies in the Safari web browser, and while serving targeted advertisements, Google violated the 2011 FTC's administrative order issued in FTC v.
 Google Inc.